delalama/shortcutsForIntellij/README.md

-This is the project to share some shortcuts knowledge
+This is the project to share some intellij shortcuts.

-Presentation
+Presentation about the idea

-Expose time per function
+Presentation about this project
-Breaks - Questions per each function
+Meet Breaks - Questions per each function family

 Plugin